 Histology Preparation Facility

-The CBS histology preparation facility (VMED 2405) serves both the teaching and research components of the department (histology services for individuals outside CBS are available through the PBS Histology Laboratory).
+The CBS histology preparation facility (VMED 2405) serves both the teaching and research components of the department (histology services for individuals outside CBS are available through the Histology Laboratory).

 Operated by Sherry Ring under the supervision of Dr. George Strain, the facility provides the services of fixing, paraffin embedding, sectioning and staining of tissues for teaching slides for the histology courses in the professional curriculum, and for research programs in the department.